How to Sing Better: 40 Tips from a REAL Vocal Coach

 Let’s take the first part of this question first.

 Is singing a talent or skill?

-Studies show that unless you’re part of 3% of the population that has tone deafness (aka “amusia”), then you can learn to sing.
+Studies show that, unless you’re part of 3% of the population that has tone deafness (aka “amusia”), then you can learn how to sing in tune.

 So if you look at the statistics, basically there’s a 97% chance that you can learn to sing.

 I have taught over 1,000 students now and some of them were even assessed as “tone deaf” by their other teachers.

 Every student I have worked with has been able to match pitch and tone after some simple exercises.